genner-lab/Molecular-Lab-Protocols/tilapia-qpcr-assays.md

 #### Diluting quantification standards

-* IMPORTANT: the standards are supplied dried and HIGHLY concentrated, and must be prepared in a separate area and using separate pipettes to those used for DNA extraction and PCR reaction preparation.
+* [IMPORTANT NOTE] the standards are supplied dried and HIGHLY concentrated, and must be prepared in a separate area and using separate pipettes to those used for DNA extraction and PCR reaction preparation.
 Bleach the area thoroughly after use.
 * All traces of them must be kept seperate from the other reagents because they are indistinguishable from real tilapia DNA and can lead to severe false positive contamination problems.
 * Always use TE buffer to dilute the stocks of quantification standards.
 Ultrapure water can be used for serial dilutions as these will be discarded after use.
 * Prepare the standards as follows (initial steps only need to be done once):